mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 With a detail table,  "what you see is what you get".
 A crosstab supports date comparisons, while a detail level table does not.
 The question is, how important is detail level data to your end users?
+A detail level table guarantees that detail data will be available in the dashboard's exported form.

+While a 'Show Details' function can be peformed on a crosstab, once the crosstab is exported, access to detail level data is lost, only the displayed aggregates are available.

-A detail level table guarantees that detail data will be available in the dashboard's exported form. crosstab will not give axxess to detail data when its exported, just the aggregates it displays detail table useful for data grabs detail table for displaying transactional da with data driven highlights or for use with flyover detail table can even be hidden behind a chart to provide raw data for export only or secondary tab from high level dashboard
+detail table useful for data grabs detail table for displaying transactional da with data driven highlights or for use with flyover detail table can even be hidden behind a chart to provide raw data for export only or secondary tab from high level dashboard